Portland-Chinese-folks-PoP-leetcode/Leetcode_solution/README.md

 # Leetcode_solution

+This is Yune's Leetcode repo.
+I build this repo to help cs and cs align students in northeastern university to better crack leetcode solution.
+Some of the code is still navie and perhaps not the best way.
+I still have a long path to walk ahead.
+But The repo implement a template idea.

+All the code here is according to [labuladong](https://github.com/labuladong/fucking-algorithm), but a python version.
+If you were a labuladong reader , but you prefer to use python as your weapon on leetcode.
+You are in the right battle field.

+Rule No.1
-This is Yune's new branch.
-Let's start our journey on this repo.
-Don't be a pussy before algorithem problems.
-Show me your fucking masculinity.
-Let's fuck algorithem.
+- Don't be a coward before algorithem problems.
+Show me your gut, and let's fuck algorithem.
 ![output](img/fight_club.png)

 该readme 用于每天记录 做了哪些题